Expanding TB Testing and Treatment

 The 4th campaign run in September and October surprisingly saw an increase in both absolute number of cases, 23, and 35.4% positive of those tested, 206.
 The majority were in adjacent wards, but still we saw an increase within our primary service area.

 In general, we have seen increases in detected cases across the combined wards in 2021 and 2022 largely due to the joint campaigns with the government.
 We only began to track cases in Arri ward in 2022 as prior to that all TB cases were detected and diagnosed in Ayalagaya ward at the TB clinic there.
 Year to year we still see an upward trend in the 3 month rolling average for active cases and spikes corresponding with each campaign.
 More detail can be seen on our health dashboard.
-Thankfully, the dispensaries have implemented protocols for testing the entire family of TB patients and ensuring that they take their medication.
+The dispensaries have implemented protocols for testing the entire family of TB patients and ensuring that they take their medication.
 The dispensaries have also implemented the WHO medical protocols for diagnosing and handling cases of drug resistant TB.
 Thus far, we are not seeing this as an issue in our area.

 Increase testing and treatment of symptomatic people